Rottschaferanders/RackSlicer/README.md

 - More features can be found in [change notes](https://github.com/SoftFever/OrcaSlicer/releases/)

 ### Some background
-OrcaSlicer is fork of Bambu Studio
+RackSlicer is fork of Bambu Studio
 It was previously known as BambuStudio-SoftFever
 Bambu Studio is forked from [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
 Orca Slicer incorporates a lot of features from SuperSlicer by @supermerill